 1. Adequate Sunlight

-I have tried to cover some information about the relationship between sunlight and hydrangeas in the previous section.
-In general, I would say that hydrangeas need an appropriate amount of sunlight, neither more nor less.
+We have tried to cover some information about the relationship between sunlight and hydrangeas in the previous section.
+In general, we would say that hydrangeas need an appropriate amount of sunlight, neither more nor less.

 Some hydrangeas can withstand sunlight for quite longer than others, like panicle hydrangeas which can tolerate more than six hours of sunlight.
 However, for most hydrangeas, intense and prolonged sunlight is not good like for oakleaf hydrangeas, which can only stand sunlight for approximately 4 hours.